North Macedonia in the Junior Eurovision Song Contest 2021

-North Macedonia took part in the Junior Eurovision Song Contest 2021 in Paris, France.
+North Macedonia was represented at the Junior Eurovision Song Contest 2021 in Paris, France.
 The national broadcaster, Macedonian Radio Television (MRT), is responsible for the country's participation in the contest.
 MRT selected four singers from the television show Dajte muzika to represent North Macedonia with the song "Green Forces".

 The country returned to the contest after an absence of one year due to the COVID-19 pandemic.